Alex Verdugo Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.

-- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.59).
+- The Twins have the third-ranked team ERA among all league pitching staffs (3.65).

-- The Twins surrender the fifth-fewest home runs in baseball (72 total, one per game).
+- Twins pitchers combine to give up the sixth-fewest home runs in baseball (73 total, one per game).

-- In his most recent time out on Tuesday, the righty threw six innings against the Milwaukee Brewers, giving up three earned runs while surrendering four hits.
+- In his most recent time out on Wednesday, the righty went six innings against the Milwaukee Brewers, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.